abhishekchandran/dailyjs/_posts/2012-09-19-node-roundup.md

 });
 {% endhighlight %}

-There's also a Fiber-based API.
+There's also a Fiber-based API, so it can be used in a synchronous fashion.

 ###smog